limaia25/markdownToHtmlexample/index.markdown

 Only index file and layouts folder are required, the other files and folders are optional.

 ##2.1.
-Main File #MainFile
+Main File

 The index.markdown is the first page of your webpage, insert there what you want for first file.
 **Don't forget:** Between the titles and the *markdown* you have to left a space.

 ##2.2.
 The layout folder

 The layout folder is the folder where you put the frame in html.
-In this case, we have a file: * default.html* that is called on the main file as layout (see [Main File](#MainFile)
+In this case, we have a file: * default.html* that is called on the main file as layout (see [Main File](##Main-File)